NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Design/Design-Overview.page.md

 Further example test reports (with accompanying data models) are provided in the {{pagelink:R4Examples}}.

 ### SNOMED CT Usage
-SNOMED CT concepts are used to populate the following key data elements in the FHIR profiles described in this specification:
+SNOMED CT concepts are used to populate the following key data elements in the FHIR profiles described in this implementation guide:

 * The <code>code</code> element of {{pagelink:R4DiagnosticReport}} <b>SHALL</b> be populated using the following fixed SNOMED CT record artifact concept and description:
     * 721981007 for Diagnostic studies report